0n0w1c/Ore-ganizer/readme.md

 Introduces new versions of the pumpjack and mining drills that spawn the selected resource when placed.

-Click the shortcut to open the resource selector and choose a resource.
+Click the shortcut (or *Control + R*) to open the resource selector and click a resource.
 Then place a resource drill, pumpjack, or blueprint as usual.

 The selected resource remains active until changed or the surface is changed.